The Spin Stops Here!

 As indicated above, the debate over Bueno de Mesquita's theories is not new.
 It has been ongoing, in the relevant academic literature, at least since the publication of his book The War Trap (1981).

-Note, therefore, that Bueno de Mesquita's work has attracted a considerable amount of criticism.
 For an idea of the kind of criticism sparked by his work, take a look at the quotes I provide from articles that are critical of Bueno de Mesquita theories.

 Of course, there are other New Nostradamuses around.

-According to the Associated Press, the latest (Mar 4, 4:39 AM EST) news from Russia about the future of the USA is that
+According to the Associated Press, the latest (2009, Mar 4, 4:39 AM EST) news from Russia about the future of the USA is that

 " ...
 President Barack Obama will order martial law this year, the U.S. will split into six rump-states before 2011, and Russia and China will become the backbones of a new world order ..."